Ishapore 2A1 rifle: Development

 Production of the 2A/2A1 started in 1962 after the SMLE Mk IIIs* was phased out of service with the Indian military.
 The Indian-made SMLE Mk IIIs are known as the Type 56, made between 1956 and 1965 although any rifles made in the latter are rare due to the transition to the 2A.

 Externally, the Ishapore 2A/2A1 rifle is based upon (and is almost identical to) the .303 British calibre SMLE Mk III* rifle, with the exception of the distinctive "square" (10 or 12 round) magazine and the use of the buttplate from the 1A (Indian version of the FN FAL) rifle.
-The bolt and receiver were made out of nickel.
+The bolt and receiver were made out of nickel steel.

 The 2A was designed to allow the British Pattern 1907 (P'07) sword bayonet used on the SMLE MkIII to be attached.
 Other difference included the use of improved steel (to handle the increased pressures of the 7.62mm NATO round), and a redesigned extractor to cope with the rimless round.

 The original (2A) design incorporated the Lee–Enfield rear sight which has graduations out to 2000 yards.
 The re-designated "Rifle 7.62mm 2A1" incorporated a more realistic 800 meter rear sight in 1965.
 The stock is recycled from the No. 1 Mk.
 III armory stock, with the addition of a cross screw forward of the magazine well.

 Some stocks were salvaged from existing surplus and show artificer repairs where rotted or damaged wood has been replaced.
 This repair is especially evident with the recoil draws (the area the receiver contacts when recoiling after the shot) that often failed over time due to the rifle being rack-stored butt down / muzzle up, which allowed oils and grease to migrate downwards into this critical area.